ouspg/SoftwareHardwareSec/3.Shellcoding/gdb_tutorial.md

 program.
 We will have a look for register contents.

-Here is a short intro to the usage of `gdb``, if it is not familiar beforehand: https://mohit.io/blog/gdb-assembly-language-debugging-101/
+Here is a short intro to the usage of `gdb`, if it is not familiar beforehand: https://mohit.io/blog/gdb-assembly-language-debugging-101/

-**The following example uses Python 2, which does not encode the strings to UTF-8.
+**The following examples uses Python 2, which does not encode the strings to UTF-8.
 If you use Python 3, you must replace the `print` with writing raw bytes.**

 ```shell
 python -c 'import sys; sys.stdout.buffer.write("data")'